IsaKiko/D3-visualising-data/05-javascript.md

 ~~~

 Our event listener takes two arguments: the type of event and what we want it to do.
-We want to execute a function called `meow()`, which will open a pop-up window.
+We want to execute a callback function called `meow()`, which will open a pop-up window.
 We can use the JavaScript function alert().

 ~~~{.js}
 function meow() {